ben-wolfe/SENG_265/Assignment_2/test_files/README.md

-A directory to hold tests generated.
+A directory to store generated tests cases